jweezy24/760midterm_studying/README.md

 After a grueling time with the likelihood estimator, we can start discussing logistic regression.
 If you are unfamiliar with the likelihood estimator, I would highly encourage you to read that section under concepts.
-We define the logistice distribution as,
+We define the logistic distribution as,

 ![log_reg_eq](figures/log_reg_eq.png)